 At present there is no land use plan for the island.
 The Island Council allocated land for this project in accordance with the government protocols.
-The site was approved by the Maldives Land and Survey Authority and Environment Protection Agency (EPA).

-The approved total area is 750m2 (27.2m x 25.5m).
-The permit for IWMC site stipulates that a buffer zone of 30 m from the beach line and 60 m from the nearest housing plot be maintained.
-The IWMC is constructed in the vicinity of land allocated for agriculture in Isdhoo.
+The site was approved by the Maldives Land and Survey Authority (MLSA) and Environment Protection Agency (EPA).
+The MLSA and EPA has approved a total area is 500m2.
+The permit for IWMC by MLSA site stipulates that a buffer zone of 250 feet from the football ground be maintained.
+The EPA permit stipulates a 30m coastal vegetation buffer line between IWMC boundary wall and the beach and a 60m minimum distance from the nearest residential house.